 Credit: @scottallengetsaround on Instagram

 WHAT TO DO: The Catskills is home to some of New York’s top ski resorts, with much to do on and off the slopes.
-There’s plenty of snowy fun to be had skiing, snowboarding, and even tubing at Windham Mountain Resort, which has a top elevation of 3,100 feet, 54 trails, 11 lifts, and six terrain parks.
-Soothe your muscles at the serene slope-side Alpine Spa before making it a night at Tavern 23, where you can pair your seasonally inspired dishes with breathtaking mountain scenery and upscale ambience.
-Once you’re rested up, try your hand at cross-country skiing and snowshoeing on the Windham Multi-Use Path, a 1.5-mile loop along the Batavia Kill corridor, or head out on a hike at North-South Lake State Campground to the Overlook at the Catskill Mountain House site provides beautiful views from above in winter.
+There’s plenty of snowy fun to be had skiing, snowboarding, and even tubing at Windham Mountain Club, which has a top elevation of 3,100 feet, 54 trails, 11 lifts, and six terrain parks.
+Indulge in delicious bites at one of the club’s four new dining options like Cin!Cin!, offering elegant Italian dishes or Seasons which serves Lebanese-Mediterranean cuisine.
+No matter where you decide to dine your meal will be paired with breathtaking mountain scenery.
+Once you’ve refueled, try your hand at cross-country skiing and snowshoeing on the Windham Multi-Use Path, a 1.5-mile loop along the Batavia Kill corridor, or head out on a hike at North-South Lake State Campground to the Overlook at the Catskill Mountain House site provides beautiful views from above in winter.

 WHERE TO EAT: The Phoenicia Diner welcomes residents, weekenders, and visitors alike to relish in the fresh eats offered at this Catskill staple, which focuses on using fresh, seasonal ingredients from Catskill and Hudson Valley farms.
 Millrock Restaurant has quickly become a go-to for the après-ski crowd.
 Hearty pastas, fresh seafood, savory meats, and locally sourced ingredients are on the menu.
 For homemade comfort food served in a rustic log cabin restaurant, head to the Chicken Run in Windham.